labgrid-project/labgrid/doc/getting_started.rst

 .. code-block:: bash

     $ labgrid-client -p example-place console

+.. note:: Using remote connection requires ``microcom`` installed on the host where the labgrid-client is called.

 See :ref:`remote-usage` for some more advanced features.
 For a complete reference have a look at the :doc:`labgrid-client(1) <man/client>`